sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Consider using an HTTP `429` return code when a client breaks a request rate limit.
+### Consider using an HTTP `429` return code when a client breaks a request rate limit

 // TODO: add description.